gSchool/docker_intro/sections/part5.md

 Carefully examine the changes.

 **Step 2**
 Redis is our data service.
-It will need a `/data` directory to store information in.
-We can create that directory on our manager node:
+It will need a `/data` directory to store information within.
+We can create that directory on our manager node easily:

 `docker-machine ssh apidemovm1 "mkdir ./data"`